digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/assignment.rst

 * Note that we allow you to miss two studios without penalty.
 So while there are 10 studios in total, attending more than 8 studios does not have an effect on the overall course grade.
 Or another way to think about it: two studios are dropped, leading to a maximum studio score of 8.

 * The percentages shown for the weighted grades have at most two digits of precision after the decimal point.
 You should print percentages in exactly this format.
-You do not have to round any values that are entered through ``ArgsProcessor`` even though they may appear rounded in our example.
+You do not have to round any values that are entered through ``Scanner`` even though they may appear rounded in our example.
 It’ll take some thought, but it can be done using things that have been covered: ``int`` operations, ``double`` operations, casting, and ``Math.round(..)``.
 (You are not allowed to use ``printf`` or other functions you may find that would accomplish this task.
 You have to figure out how to do it using what you have learned in this module.)

 * Review how the the random-number generator, ``Math.random()`` works.
 Define a ``boolean courseReview`` and assign its value by comparing a random number with ``0.5``.